Adaptavist/puppet-runner/README.md

 * classes - list of classes to include for this template
 * required_fields - list of required facts for this setup, in case not provided the processing will fail with warning
 * template specific parametrized setup - see examples provided
+* dependencies - all modules required to include to Puppetfile, must contain all recursive deps.

 - defaults - default values for facts